barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 .. activecode:: func_set_udpate_ac
     :caption:

     Run this code to see what it prints.
+You will get an error.
+Remove the code that causes the error and run it again.
     ~~~~
     # create the sets
     s1 = {8, 3, 5}